antb123/stellar-payment-api/README.md

   - The Wallet fetches the Anchor's `stellar.toml` file, which contains information about currencies and URLs required by the SEPs
 * Create trustlines to the Anchor
-  - In order to hold assets issued by TEMPO, the Wallet must create a trustline to TEMPO on each of its Stellar accounts.
+  - In order to hold assets issued, the Wallet must create a trustline to the asset on each of its Stellar accounts.
 Otherwise the accounts won't be able to receive the deposits.
 * Create a deposit or withdrawal transaction using [SEP-6](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md) or [SEP-24](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0024.md)
   - The main difference between SEP-6 and SEP-24 is that SEP-6 requires the Wallet